TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Reference/Index.rst

          *fileadmin/stuff/*

    Comment
-         path relative to the directory from which we operate.
+         Path relative to the directory from which we operate.

 .. container:: table-row